DigitalBrainJS/EventEmitter2/README.md

 var EventEmitter2 = require('eventemitter2').EventEmitter2;
 var server = new EventEmitter2({

-  //
-  // set this to `true` to use wildcards.
-It defaults to `false`.
+  // set this to `true` to use wildcards
-  //
-  wildcard: true,
+  wildcard: false,

-  //
-  // the delimiter used to segment namespaces, defaults to `.`.
+  // the delimiter used to segment namespaces
-  //
-  delimiter: '::',
+  delimiter: '.',

-  //
-  // set this to `true` if you want to emit the newListener event.
-The default value is `false`.
+  // set this to `true` if you want to emit the newListener event
-  //
   newListener: false,

-  //
-  // set this to `true` if you want to emit the removeListener event.
-The default value is `false`.
+  // set this to `true` if you want to emit the removeListener event
-  //
   removeListener: false,

-  //
-  // the maximum amount of listeners that can be assigned to an event, default 10.
+  // the maximum amount of listeners that can be assigned to an event
-  //
-  maxListeners: 20,
+  maxListeners: 10,

-  //
-  // show event name in memory leak message when more than maximum amount of listeners is assigned, default false
+  // show event name in memory leak message when more than maximum amount of listeners is assigned
-  //
   verboseMemoryLeak: false,

-  //
   // disable throwing uncaughtException if an error event is emitted and it has no listeners
-  //
   ignoreErrors: false
 });
 ```